 A cautionary tale: when screening comes too little, too late

 The attendees were told a tale of an organization that unwittingly committed violations in the mid-2000s.
 This organization had an automated screening system in place, including one that facilitated IP location searching.
-Despite having these measures in place, no one had bothered to research the basics about which lists they needed to screen against.
-As such, they opted to only use a small set of US-based watch lists.

 In an attempt at efficiency, individuals at the company chose to screen for restricted parties at the point of shipment, i.e., when the warehouse personnel logged the daily shipments.
 At the time, management dismissed the idea that the timing would be too late.
 They then made a second critical error, which likely impacted the earlier decision to screen late in the shipping process: they assumed that their freight forwarder would screen and stop an order themselves if it violated any export laws.
 It’s worth noting that the freight forwarder also lacked a robust export compliance program, though the responsibility ultimately lay with the shipper.

 In the end, the violations were pled down to relatively minor fines, with the promise to improve the Trade Compliance program within the organization.
 The whole ordeal cost time and money—and the inconvenience of an Immigration and Customs Enforcement (ICE) raid on their offices.